 We use data from the novel Consumer Expectations Survey (CES), which is administered by the European Central Bank (ECB).
-Our sample goes from April 2020 to April 2023.3 The CES is a representative household-level online survey with a panel dimension, carried out in 6 major European economies (Belgium, France, Germany, Italy, Spain, and the Netherlands) and sampling 10,000 survey participants every month.4
+Our sample goes from April 2020 to April 2023.2 The CES is a representative household-level online survey with a panel dimension, carried out in 6 major European economies (Belgium, France, Germany, Italy, Spain, and the Netherlands) and sampling 10,000 survey participants every month.3

 The large sample size allows the survey to be representative both at the euro area level and at the country level.
-Respondents complete a background questionnaire upon entering the panel, providing one-time information on, for example, age, gender, household size, and housing tenure.
-Expectations about several variables are then asked at monthly frequency, while information about non-durable consumption and savings is provided at quarterly frequency.
-See Christelis et al. (2020), Bańnkowska et al. (2021), and Georgarakos and Kenny (2022) for more information about the survey.
+Respondents complete a background questionnaire upon entering the panel, providing one-time information which hardly changes over time such as age, gender, household size, and housing tenure.
+Expectations about several variables are asked at monthly frequency, while information about non-durable consumption and savings is provided at quarterly frequency.
+See Christelis et al. (2020), Bańnkowska et al. (2021), and Diomitris Georgarakos and Kenny (2022) for more information about the survey.